dhutapratama/docs/mail.md

 <a name="inline-attachments"></a>
 ### Inline Attachments

-Embedding inline images into your emails is typically cumbersome; however, Laravel provides a convenient way to attach images to your emails.
+Embedding inline images into your emails is typically cumbersome; however, Lets provides a convenient way to attach images to your emails.
 To embed an inline image, use the `embed` method on the `$message` variable within your email template.
-Laravel automatically makes the `$message` variable available to all of your email templates, so you don't need to worry about passing it in manually:
+Lets automatically makes the `$message` variable available to all of your email templates, so you don't need to worry about passing it in manually:

 ```blade
 <body>